AdguardTeam/KnowledgeBase/docs/adguard-for-ios/solving-problems/system-wide-filtering.md

  2. Use AdGuard DNS server (*Protection* 🛡 → *DNS protection* → *DNS server* → *AdGuard DNS*) or another blocking DNS server to your liking.
  3. Add a custom DNS filter/hosts file to your liking.

-The first and third option has several advantages:
+The first and third option have several advantages:

 * You can use any DNS server at your discretion and you are not tied up to a specific blocking server, because the filter does the blocking.
 * You can add multiple DNS filters and/or hosts files (although using too many might slow down AdGuard).